Chibuike Ohizu

-Chibuike Ohizu (born 18 September 1996) is a Nigerian professional footballer who plays as a forward for South African Premier Division club Sekhukhune United.
+Chibuike Ohizu (born 18 September 1996) is a Nigerian professional footballer who plays as a forward for South African Premier Division club Siwelele, on loan from Sekhukhune United.

 Career

 Born in Onitsha, Ohizu played for Nigeria National League club Inter FC Enugu before moving to Kempton Park, South Africa and was recruited to the Future of Africa Academy by Abayomi Adebayo in 2015.
 In 2016, he signed for Gauteng-based SAFA Second Division side Leruma United.
 He joined Jomo Cosmos in 2018 after playing in a friendly match against them.
 Ohizu joined Sekhukhune United on loan during the 2020–21 season and joined the club permanently after they won the National First Division and were promoted to the South African Premier Division at the end of the season.

+In September 2025, Ohizu joined fellow Premier Division side Siwelele on a season-long loan, with the option to make the deal permanent at the end of the season.